eth-cscs/stackinator/README.md

 ### repo

-New or custom versions of a Spack package can be added to the `alps` repo.
+New Spack packages or custom versions of a package can be added to the `alps` repo.
 If a `repo/` folder is provided, `stackinator` will copy all the Spack packages in `repo/packages/` into the `alps` repo (the same repo providing `cray-mpich`).
 If the user provides a `repo.yaml` file in the `repo/` folder, the file will be ignored (and a warning is emitted).

 ### modules